ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Concepts - Visual Parent in Qt Quick.rst

 related to, the concept of the *object parent* within the QObject parent hierarchy.
 All QML objects have an *object parent*, which is determined by the object hierarchy in which the object is declared.
-When working with the ``QtQuick`` module, the `Item </sdk/apps/qml/QtQuick/Item/>`__ type is the base type for all visual items provided by this module, and it provides the concept of an additional *visual parent*, as defined by an item's `parent </sdk/apps/qml/QtQuick/Item#parent-prop>`__ property.
-Every item has a visual parent; if an item's
-`parent </sdk/apps/qml/QtQuick/Item#parent-prop>`__ property value is ``null``, the item will not be rendered in the scene.
+When working with the :ref:``QtQuick`` module, the `Item <sdk_qtquick_item>` type is the base type for all visual items provided by this module, and it provides the concept of an additional *visual parent*, as defined by an item's :ref:`parent <sdk_qtquick_item#parent-prop>` property.
+Every item has a visual parent; if an item's :ref:`parent <sdk_qtquick_item#parent-prop>` property value is ``null``, the item will not be rendered in the scene.

-Any object assigned to an item's
-`data </sdk/apps/qml/QtQuick/Item#data-prop>`__ property becomes a child of the item within its QObject hierarchy, for memory management purposes.
-Additionally, if an object added to the data property is of the `Item </sdk/apps/qml/QtQuick/Item/>`__ type, it is also assigned to the `Item::children </sdk/apps/qml/QtQuick/Item#children-prop>`__ property and becomes a child of the item within the visual scene hierarchy.
+Any object assigned to an item's :ref:`data <sdk_qtquick_item#data-prop>` property becomes a child of the item within its QObject hierarchy, for memory management purposes.
+Additionally, if an object added to the data property is of the :ref:`Item <sdk_qtquick_item>` type, it is also assigned to the :ref:`Item::children <sdk_qtquick_item#children-prop>` property and becomes a child of the item within the visual scene hierarchy.
 (Most Qt Quick hierarchy crawling algorithms, especially the rendering algorithms, only consider the visual parent hierarchy.)

-For convenience, the Item
-`data </sdk/apps/qml/QtQuick/Item#data-prop>`__ property is its default property.
-This means that any child item declared within an `Item </sdk/apps/qml/QtQuick/Item/>`__ object without being assigned to a specific property is automatically assigned to the `data </sdk/apps/qml/QtQuick/Item#data-prop>`__ property and becomes a child of the item as described above.
-So, the two code blocks below produce the same result, and you will almost always see the form shown below left, rather than the explicit ``data`` assignment shown below
+For convenience, the Item :ref:`data <sdk_qtquick_item#data-prop>` property is its default property.
+This means that any child item declared within an :ref:`Item <sdk_qtquick_item>` object without being assigned to a specific property is automatically assigned to the :ref:`data <sdk_qtquick_item#data-prop>` property and becomes a child of the item as described above.
+So, the two code blocks below produce the same result, and you will almost always see the form shown below left, rather than the explicit ``data`` assignment shown below right:
-right:

 +--------------------------------------+--------------------------------------+
 | .. code:: cpp                        | .. code:: cpp                        |